BeesNestInc/CassetteOS-Gateway/README.md

-# CasaOS-Gateway
+# CassetteOS-Gateway

-CasaOS Gateway is a dynamic API gateway service that can be used to expose APIs from different other HTTP based services.
+CassetteOS Gateway is a dynamic API gateway service that can be used to expose APIs from different other HTTP based services.

 This gateway service comes with a simple management API for other services to register their APIs by route paths.
 A HTTP request arrived at gateway port will be forwarded to the service that is registered for the route path.